Plunder of Nancowry: Background

 In 1756, the Danish flag was hoisted at the island of Great Nicobar (Ny Sjælland), and the colonial attempt also spread to Nancowry Island, however, these attempts already failed the next year.
 For the rest of the 18th century, Denmark would try to establish a colonial presence on the Nicobar Islands.

 In 1801 hostilities broke out between Denmark–Norway and Great Britain, and these hostilities would spread to India.
 On 12 May Tranquebar would be occupied along with Serampore.

 Battle

 Initially, the Danish Nicobar Islands (Frederiksnagore) were left out of the British occupation, and in 1802 a ship arrived with more supplies and men.
-However, in 1805, on the basis of the war between Denmark and Great Britain, a British captain named Blom would arrive at the harbour of Nancowry.
-Together with his vessel, HMS Amboyna, Blom would dislodge the Danish forces there and looted the godowns and residences, before leaving the harbour again.
+In 1805, on the basis of the war between Denmark and Great Britain, a British privateer named Blom arrived at the harbour of Nancowry.
+Together with his vessel, Amboyna, Blom would dislodge the Danish forces there and looted the godowns and residences, before leaving the harbour again.